Back to Blog

 Example verification flow

-The brand or buyer who receives the shareable link sees the verified stats and can independently confirm the proof was issued by a trusted vlayer notary.
-They don't need to trust AudienceCheck, the creator, or Instagram — only the math.
+The brand or buyer who receives the shareable link sees the verified stats and can independently confirm the proof.
+They need to trust the vlayer notary (that it faithfully participated in the MPC protocol), but they don't need to trust AudienceCheck, the creator, or Instagram.
+The cryptographic attestation guarantees the data is genuine — the notary only attests to the session, never sees the underlying data, and cannot forge results.

 Why zero-knowledge?
 Why not just show the data?